 How We Keep a Divorce Mediation on Track

 A common reason mediation stalls is because there is a lack of relevant information.
 A retirement account balance, for instance, may not be readily available.
 Many lawyers suspend the mediation in that scenario, providing the parties time to obtain the information needed.
 While sometimes unavoidable, we generally find this approach detrimental to the process for two reasons.
 One, it stops the momentum.
 Two, it is inefficient as it requires the parties and mediator to spend time recalling where everyone was at the conclusion of the prior session.

 Whenever possible, we work with the parties during the session to obtain whatever information is necessary to resolve the case.
 When obtaining such information is not possible at the time, we partially settle all the issues which we can resolve.
 By doing so, we thereby capture the momentum and leave less to deal with another day.
 Ensuring everyone remains comfortable, well-fed, well-hydrated, and clear-headed are top priorities.
-If there is any concern that a party needs more time to process proposed agreement terms, the mediator will recommend the parties take a day to contemplate the agreement before signing.
+If there is any concern that a party needs more time to process proposed agreement terms or maybe a spouse is being stubborn, the mediator will recommend the parties take a day to contemplate the agreement before signing.
 Mediation is a voluntary process and nobody will make a decision settling your case except you and your spouse jointly.

 How to Choose a Divorce Mediation Lawyer in Massachusetts

 Choosing a divorce mediator is obviously an important decision.
 There are some unquestionable truths about selecting the right mediator.
 You want your mediator to have experience and competence handling divorce and other family law cases with the issues present in your case.
 You want the mediator to have a reasonably good probability of resolving your case.
 To do so, you need someone skilled in resolving these types of cases.
 That means comprehensive understanding and experience in dealing with the major issues of your case, whether they are financial issues, parenting issues, or both.